 In general, if a filter looks dirty, replace it.
-The best indication of dirty filters is to check the pressure drop across the filter banks with an optional filter monitor.
+The best indication of dirty filters is to check the pressure drop across the filter banks with a filter monitor (by others).
 If it is not possible to check the pressure drop, the rule of thumb would be to change the filters every two months.